jkohhokj/Games/README.md

 Quick overview of each major program.

+## Gaze Tracking

+Partial implementation of a baby eye tracking software that measures reaction time in C. This was a test project for a company that never got approved but I wanted to start early and ended up making something scuffed.

+## Machine Learning

+Practice CNN and RNN of handwriting recognition from Tensorflow's tutorial and a custom speech recognition sample I implemented.
+Neither are complete.

+## PCPP301

+Incomplete collection of Python learning resourcse used when I first started learning Python.

+## Archive

 ### Physics Engine:

 > A 2D physics engine that applies conservation of momentum for object collision.
 Movement can be absolute or by acceleration for linear and rotational motion.